Muhlenberg College

 How can students access safe foods for resident life programs?

-Should a student with a food allergy notify their RA, the RA will make sure that programs have food students are able to safely eat.
+While not all programs are centered around food, some programs will have food offered.
+Should a student with a food allergy or sensitivity, or a medical condition related to food consumption notify their RA, the RA will make sure that programs have food students are able to eat safely.

 Additional information